readmees/programs/Ubuntu/Appearance/README.md

 Gnome shell audio output switcher

 Alternatetab % Eventueel
+# Wayland
+For many things to work (like the Gnome extensions) Ubuntu needs to be started in Wayland.

 # Shell themes
 1. Make a .themes dictonary in the home dictonary